rootisgod/rootisgod/_posts/2020/2020-08-15-Azure-DevOps-Jekyll-Pipeline.md

 ---
 layout: post
-title:  "Octopus Deploy Remote Tentacle Installation"
+title:  "Setting Up an Azure DevOps Build Pipeline for a Jekyll Website on Azure Blob Storage"
 date:   2020-08-15 18:28:00 +0100
 categories: azure devops jekyll cicd blob automation
 ---

 {% include header.md %}

-# Setting Up an Azure DevOps Build Pipeline for a Jekyll Website on Azure Blob Storage

 If anyone wants to deploy a website using Azure DevOps this should build the site.
 It took a while to get just right.
 The tricky parts were azcopy being version 7 on the Ubuntu machine which is awful as far as I can tell, version 10 is much better, so I had to do some wonky stuff.
 It also purges the cache on the CDN I host from in Azure so that the site gets an HTTPS cert.
 I might expand this post over the next few weeks, or explain the entire setup process to host a site on Azure Blob Storage as a Static Site.
 The main benefit is the cost, the last week of hosting this has cost £0.02 so far!
 Not bad for a full site with an HTTPS cert in place.